ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 a proposal is appropriate for publication in the RFC series and for deployment in the Internet.

-This document obsoletes the similarly titled {{?RFC5033}} that was published in 2007 as a Best Current Practice to evaluate proposed congestion control algorithms as Experimental or Proposed Standard RFCs.
+This document obsoletes {{?RFC5033}} which was published in 2007 as a Best Current Practice to evaluate proposed congestion control algorithms as Experimental or Proposed Standard RFCs.

 The IETF's standard congestion control algorithms have been shown to have performance challenges in various environments
-(e.g., high-speed networks, cellular and WiFi wireless technologies, long distance satellite links) and also flows carrrying specific workloads (VoIP, gaming, and videoconferencing).
+(e.g., high-speed networks, cellular and Wireless Local Area Network (WLAN) technologies, and long distance satellite links) and also flows carrying specific workloads (Voice over IP (VoIP), gaming, and videoconferencing).

-In 2007, TCP was the dominant consumer of this work, and proposals were typically discussed in the Internet Congestion Control Research Group (ICCRG).
+In 2007, TCP {{?RFC9293}} was the dominant consumer of this work on congestion control, and proposals were typically discussed in the Internet Congestion Control Research Group (ICCRG).
-The Datagram Congestrion Copntrol Protocol (DCCP) was developed as a method for developing new congestion control algorithms for datagram traffic.
+The Datagram Congestion Control Protocol (DCCP) {{?RFC4340}}
+was developed as a method for defining new congestion control algorithms for datagram traffic.

-Since RFC 5033 was published, many conditions have changed.
+Since {{?RFC5033}} was published, many conditions have changed.
-The set of protocols using these algorithms has spread beyond TCP, SCTP {{?RFC9260}}, and DCCP {{?RFC4340}}, to include QUIC {{?RFC9000}}, RTP Media Congestion Avoidance Techniques (RMCAT) and beyond.
+The set of protocols using these algorithms has spread beyond TCP, Stream Control Transmission Protocol (SCTP) {{?RFC9260}}, and DCCP, to include QUIC {{?RFC9000}}, RTP Media Congestion Avoidance Techniques (RMCAT) (e.g., {{?RFC8836}}) and beyond.

 Some proponents of alternative congestion control algorithms now have the opportunity to test and deploy at scale without IETF review.
-There is more interest in specialized use cases, such as data centers, and in support for a variety of upper layer protocols/applications, e.g., real-time protocols.
+There is more interest in specialized use cases, such as data centers (e.g., {{?RFC8257}}), and in support for a variety of upper layer protocols/applications, e.g., real-time protocols.
-Finally, the community has gained much more experience with indications of congestion beyond packet loss.
+Finally, the community has gained much more experience with indications of congestion beyond indicators based on packet loss.

 Multicast congestion control is a considerably less mature field of study and are not in scope for this document.
-However, Section 4 of the UDP Usage Guidelines {{RFC8085}} provides additional guidelines for multicast and broadcast usage of UDP.
+However, {{Section 4 of ?RFC8085}} provides
+additional guidelines for multicast and broadcast usage of UDP.

 Congestion control algorithms